Poscom2010/Covid-analysis/README.md

    6. Any correlation between GDP and vaccination
    7. Any correlation between Stringency index and the total cases - in other words, did the strict rules implemented worked din countries where they were strict or they all perfomed the same just like countries that        had  relaxed regulations
-   8. How bad was Africa as a whole in terms of new cases, vaccination and death rate - a graphical view would assist
-   9. What was the likelihood or chances of dying in AFrica after being infected bt COVID 19

 ## Data Analysis
 To add some interesting codes used during the analysis and add some code chunks